Brought to you by The Dartmouth Institute for Health Policy and Clinical Practice

 Elisabeth Wilson

-SEASON 2.
-EPISODE 3 — Our first in a four episode series on primary care.
+EPISODE 9 — Our first in a four episode series on primary care.
 Today: Full scope family medicine.
 Is it an unfortunate necessity in remote areas, or a model for primary care everywhere?

 “A well-trained, full-spectrum family physician can care for 80 percent or more of a patient's needs, of a family's needs.
 And so the reliance on high-priced specialists is lower, and so that's just far more efficient.” - Ben Anderson